JiahaoXun/IMRec/README.md

 **Dataset**

 - The filename corresponds to the newsid in the original dataset.
 - The download link for our dataset: https://drive.google.com/file/d/1gx0OzN7qSuyRlvN0cfVUjB4tmoKvvQk1/view?usp=sharing
+- imageList.npy: The newsid list of successfully crawled images in the format of [newsid,...].

 **Utils**